Time: ~4 hours · Difficulty: Intermediate → Advanced · Stack: CloudTrail · S3 · Athena · Sigma · (optional) OpenSearch

 Console login without MFA - a successful sign-in with no second factor.

-SELECT eventtime, useridentity.arn, sourceipaddress FROM cloudtrail_logs WHERE eventname = 'ConsoleLogin' AND json_extract_scalar(additionaleventdata, '$.MFAUsed') = 'No' AND json_extract_scalar(responseelements, '$.ConsoleLogin') = 'Success';
+SELECT eventtime, useridentity.arn, sourceipaddress FROM cloudtrail_logs WHERE eventname = 'ConsoleLogin' -- a sign-in to the web console AND json_extract_scalar(additionaleventdata, '$.MFAUsed') = 'No' -- reach into the JSON string: no second factor AND json_extract_scalar(responseelements, '$.ConsoleLogin') = 'Success'; -- and the login actually succeeded

 Access key created - a common persistence step (Pacu and manual privesc both do this).